 Yasuo pays Seita to send Anna a message declaring war in three days.
 A nice short chap for all.

-May 23rd, 1976.
 Jennifer Day was all over the news now.
-American secretary for IBM found murdered in Golden Dragon Hotel parking lot.
-At first, the police didn’t get the murder.
-Robbery was ruled out for she still had her purse and wallet.
-Everything still in both.
+“American IBM secretary found murdered in Golden Dragon Hotel parking lot.”
+At first, the police didn’t get the motive of the murder.
+Robbery was ruled out for she still had her purse and wallet; everything still in both.
 Day-san didn’t have a criminal record.
-Crime of passion, maybe?
-She was having an affair with her boss.
-They had been seeing each other for years.
-Of course, both were married to other people.
+Maybe it was a crime of passion?
+She was having an affair with her boss for years.
 Jealous spouse came to Japan and killed Jennifer?
-Not possible.
-Her husband was at a bar and his wife was at a book club meeting.
-Both in New York.
+Not possible; her husband was at a bar and the boss’ wife was at a book club meeting; both were in New York.
 That left the boss.
-He had the opportunity.
-But yet, he loved Jennifer and wanted to secretly marry her.
+He had the opportunity, but yet he loved Jennifer and wanted to secretly marry her.
 He wanted to feel young again and she wanted an escape.
 Things were going great in the relationship.
-The police had no other suspects.
-Until they saw the scars on Day-san’s wrists.
+He even planned to leave his wife when they returned to the States.
+The police had no other suspects until they saw the scars on Day-san’s wrists.

 On the day the body was discovered, Yasuo sat across the street at the local café, marveling the police’s futile efforts to solve Day-san’s murder.